 To meet our short and long-term liquidity needs, we expect to use existing cash balances and a variety of other means.
 Other sources of liquidity could include additional potential issuances of debt or equity securities in public or private financings, partnerships and/or collaborations and/or sale of assets.
 Our history of operating losses and liquidity challenges may make it difficult for us to raise capital on acceptable terms or at all.
 The demand for the equity and debt of biopharmaceutical companies like ours is dependent upon many factors, including the general state of the financial markets.
 During times of extreme market volatility, capital may not be available on favorable terms, if at all.
 Our inability to obtain such additional capital could materially and adversely affect our business operations.
 We will also continue to seek, as appropriate, grants for scientific and clinical studies from various governmental agencies and foundations, and other sources of non-dilutive funding.

-We believe that our cash on hand will enable us to fund operating expenses for at least the next 12 months following the issuance of our financial statements considering the assumption that any initiation of an OLOGOTM Phase 3 study is contingent on reaching agreement with the FDA on a study design of appropriate and practical size and scope.
+We believe that our cash on hand will enable us to fund operating expenses for at least the next 12 months following the issuance of our financial statements.